Qambar Shahdadkot District: History

 The district was split from Larkana District in December 2005.
 There was some controversy over the name of the district, with Qambar being favoured initially, but after protests from residents of Shahdadkot, it was renamed to Qambar-Shahdadkot District.
 The headquarters of the district is Qambar city.

 Administrative divisions

-The total area of District Qambar Shahdadkot is 1453383 acres.
-The district is divided into seven tehsils: Qambar, Miro Khan, Shahdadkot, Warah, Sija Wal Junejo, Nasirabad and Qubo Saeed Khan.
-Taluka Qambar has the largest area, 522,462 acres.
+The total area of District Qambar Shahdadkot is 1,453,383 acres.
 District Council Qambar Shahdadkot has 52 union councils, two municipal committees and seven town committees.
+The district is divided into seven tehsils: